-- The False Claims Act is a federal statute that covers fraud involving any federally funded contract or program, including the Medicaid program. - Establishes civil liability for certain acts, including: - Knowingly presenting a false or fraudulent claim to the government for payment; - Knowingly making, using, or causing to be made or used, a false record or statement to get a false or fraudulent claim paid or approved; - Conspiring to defraud by getting a false or fraudulent claim allowed or paid; - Knowingly making, using, or causing to be made or used, a false record or statement to conceal, avoid, or decrease an obligation to pay or transmit money or property to the government. - "Knowingly" means: - Actual knowledge of the information; - Acting in deliberate ignorance of the truth or falsity of the information; or - Acting in reckless disregard of the truth or falsity of the information. - \\No proof of specific intent to defraud is required!!\\
+- The False Claims Act is a federal statute that covers fraud involving any federally funded contract or program, including the Medicaid program. - The FCA establishes civil liability for certain acts, including: - Knowingly presenting a false or fraudulent claim to the government for payment; - Knowingly making, using, or causing to be made or used, a false record or statement to get a false or fraudulent claim paid or approved; - Conspiring to defraud by getting a false or fraudulent claim allowed or paid; - Knowingly making, using, or causing to be made or used, a false record or statement to conceal, avoid, or decrease an obligation to pay or transmit money or property to the government. - "Knowingly" means: - Actual knowledge of the information; - Acting in deliberate ignorance of the truth or falsity of the information; or - Acting in reckless disregard of the truth or falsity of the information. - No proof of specific intent to defraud is required!!

-Examples:
+• Examples:

-- Up-coding - Billing for unnecessary services - Billing for services or items that were not rendered - Billing for items or services performed by an excluded individual - Failing to repay overpayments within 60 days of identification - Substantiated violations of other health care laws
+- Up-coding - Billing for unnecessary services or billing twice for the same service - Billing for services or items that were not provided - Billing for items or services performed by an excluded individual - Failing to repay overpayments within 60 days of identification - Substantiated violations of other health care laws